 Free Stuff from Doggie Manners

-To get your Free Stuff from Doggie Manners, just email us and let us know what you would like.
+To get your Free Stuff from Doggie Manners, email us and let us know what you would like.
+(We only send free stuff by email.)
 We’ll be happy to send it to you – and check back because we are adding more Free Stuff!

 *Puppy Socialization Checklist

 This is an extensive list taken from Puppy Socialization – An Insider’s Guide to Dog Behavioral Fitness which includes hundreds of suggestions to help your puppy become a behaviorally fit dog.
 Take a look at the Table of Contents.

 When you have a new puppy – or even a new dog – knowing when he pees or poops helps you train your puppy to transition from his toileting schedule to yours.
 If you need some help, take a look at the Table of Contents of Puppy Potty Training – The Expert’s Guide to Housetraining FAST!

 New puppy parents are sometimes overwhelmed with all the supplies available and also what everyone tells them their puppy should have – from friends, colleagues, pet store sales people, vets, groomers, etc. Here is a list of the supplies that I think are most important and useful that I, a Certified Dog Trainer and Behavior Consultant, have compiled from my 20+ years of training.

 We humans have many words for the same thing.
 Since English is our language, we generally understand those words mean about the same.
 For example, “good job,” “nice,” “I’m proud of you,” etc. When you’re training your dog, it’s important to use the same word as a command/cue every time to make the training go faster since your dog associates what you say with the action he is doing.
 If you use different words, then you have to teach him the meaning of each different word.
 For example, “Sit” and “Sit down” sound different to your dog.
 This list is the words that I use in training and their definitions.